 15 Mill Lane (2 Library Building) CF10 1FL (2066 8379)

 gbk was ahead of the game on the gourmet burger trend, but has now lost some of its usp as gourmet and posh burgers are everywhere.
 Interesting options include Persian lamb, Wild boar, Avocado bacon, and Blue cheese; though ordering the Bunless burger is probably an indication that you’re in the wrong place.
 The kids enjoyed it here more than I did, with the milkshakes proving popular.
-There is another gbk in Cardiff Bay (Food Hygiene Rating 5: very good.
-Aug 2012).
+There is another gbk in Cardiff Bay.

 14 Mill Lane (1 Library Building) CF10 1EX (2064 1564)

 I like the refectory tables and ethos of Wagamama.
 The food does not seem as economical as it used to be back in the day, but the free green tea helps keep the bill down (and it’s just the thing).
 Large bowls of ramen noodles have always been the staple, but I’ve been exploring other areas of the menu.
 On my last visit I went for the Teriyaki chicken donburi: teriyaki-glazed chicken in a bowl on sticky rice, with shaving carrot, water cress, spring onions and sesame seeds on top; served with a fresh crunchy hot relish.
 Some of the dishes can be surprisingly spicy (in a good way).
 There is another Wagamama in Cardiff Bay.
 Take-away can be ordered.
-The Wagamama Lounge is touring Bestival festivals this summer (Food Hygiene Rating 5: very good.
-Nov 2011).
+The Wagamama Lounge is touring Bestival festivals this summer.

 On the corner is the entrance to the main Cardiff Library; head up to the fourth floor for the Food and Drink book section.
 Outside is Jean-Bernard Metais’s impressive sculpture Alliance, with its circle and spike elements.
 Peter Finch was responsible for the concrete poetry underneath: twelve historical ways of spelling Cardiff.